peidevs/Event_Resources/doc/meetings/ShowNotes_JAN_2021.md

 * Resources
     - hacker news, reddit
         - even dreaded "flame wars" can be useful to understand the landscape
-    - online videos, *especially* at 1.5x, 2x speed
+    - online videos
-        - Udemy
+        - Udemy *especially* at 1.5x, 2x speed (!)
-        - Twitch streams
+        - Twitch live-streams
     - open-source contributions
     - PEI Devs (ahem)
         - e.g. commit to a presentation as a strong motivator to learn